TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/UpdateExtensions/ExtensionScanner.rst

 * Core developers should be able to easily register and maintain matchers for new deprecations or breaking patches.

-* Implementation within the TYPO3 Core backend has been primary goal.
+* Implementation within the TYPO3 Core backend has been the primary goal.
 While it might be possible, integration into IDEs like PhpStorm has not been a design goal.
 Also, matcher configuration is bound to the Core version, e.g. tests concerning v12 are not intended to be executed on v11.

-* Some of reST files that document a breaking change or deprecated API can be used to scan extensions.
+* Some of the reST files that document a breaking change or deprecated API can be used to scan extensions.
   If those find no matches, the reST documentation files are tagged with a "no match" label telling integrators and project developers that they do not need to concern themselves with that particular change.